Skip to content

 string

-StringExtension.cs · input: string (or any) · HTML‑encoded
+StringExtension.cs · input: string (non‑string on the dynamic tier) · HTML‑encoded

 Converts the model to a string.
 The optional body is a default/fallback rendered when the model is null.
-Non‑string models are converted with Convert.ChangeType (invariant culture), falling back to ToString().
+On the typed tier the parameter must be a string — a statically non‑string parameter is a compile‑time HED0004.
+Only on the dynamic tier (a dynamic/object model) are non‑string values converted with Convert.ChangeType (invariant culture), falling back to ToString().

 heddle